 Emergency LED dash lights are used commonly by police officers, firefighters and volunteer first responders.
-The beauty of dash lights is that they give you flexibility.
+The beauty of dash lights is that they give you flexibility by being a small interior light bar and are generally cheaper than an led visor light bar.
 You can access bright light at the flick of a switch without mounting permanent lights on your vehicle.
 At Extreme Tactical Dynamics, we stock a wide range of LED dash lights.
 While it’s brilliant to have a choice as a consumer, this can make life difficult when it comes to narrowing down the options.
 How do you know which lights to buy and how to pick and choose?
 If you’re on the hunt for dash lights, hopefully, this guide will prove useful.

 The Advantages of LED Dash Lights

 Emergency LED dash lights are advantageous for full-time and volunteer first responders for a number of reasons.
 Firstly, these lights are flexible and versatile.
 They can be popped on and off the car or truck in a matter of seconds, and they can be moved to different parts of the vehicle.
 Although they are designed for the dash, you can also attach them to the back window and many products also come with a flashback shield, which means that you can fix the light onto the windshield.
 Their portability also makes them an excellent option for departments that utilize multiple vehicles and those with emergency fleets.
 If you’re part of a police force, for example, buying dash lights enables you to move the light from one car to another.